Chart Color Schemes

 The level of general health in Cashmere is notably higher than the national average with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

-Cashmere has a low prevalence of common health conditions among its general population, closer to national averages among older, at-risk cohorts.
+Cashmere has a lower prevalence of common health conditions among its general population compared to other areas, with figures closer to national averages for older and at-risk cohorts.

-Approximately 57% (~12,261 people) of the total population have private health cover, which is very high.
-The most prevalent medical conditions are mental health issues and asthma, affecting 9.1 and 8.3% of residents respectively.
-A significant majority, 71.0%, report being completely free from medical ailments, compared to 69.9% in Greater Brisbane.
-The area has a lower proportion of seniors aged 65 and over at 12.7% (2,722 people), compared to Greater Brisbane's 16.2%.
-Despite this, health outcomes among seniors require more attention than the broader population.
+Approximately 57% (~12,355 people) of Cashmere's total population have private health cover, which is notably high.
+The most prevalent medical conditions in the area are mental health issues (9.1%) and asthma (8.3%).
+A higher proportion of residents, 71%, reported being free from medical ailments compared to Greater Brisbane's 69.9%.
+Cashmere has a lower percentage of seniors aged 65 and over at 12.7% (2,743 people) than Greater Brisbane's 16.2%.
+However, health outcomes among seniors in Cashmere require more attention than those for the broader population.

 Frequently Asked Questions - Health